Travel and accommodation

 You can check if you are a visa-required student by visiting this section of the Irish Immigration Service delivery website.

-Students who require a visa to study in Ireland must apply for a single-entry long stay 'D' visa.
+Students who require a visa to study in Ireland must apply for a multi-entry long stay 'D' visa.

-You can check what information and documentation you will need to apply for a single-entry long stay 'D' visa, by visiting this section of the INIS website.
+You can check what information and documentation you will need to apply for a multi-entry long stay 'D' visa, by visiting this section of the INIS website.

 If you are a non-EU student with dual citizenship and access to an EU passport, you may use your EU passport to travel in and out of the EU without the need for a long stay study 'D' visa or an Irish Residency Permit.